openstack/openstacksdk/doc/source/users/proxies/workflow.rst

 Workflow API
 ============

-For details on how to use block_store, see :doc:`/users/guides/block_store`
+For details on how to use workflow, see :doc:`/users/guides/workflow`

 .. automodule:: openstack.workflow.v2._proxy